Lilian Nicolaas

 Home / Organizational Change & Resistance

 Resistance is rarely about the change itself.
-It is about what the change exposes.
+It is about what it exposes, and the clearest signal you have of whether the change outlasts its delivery date.

 The Pattern